What Bible verses say the Messiah would be God?

 Here is a riddle for you… It consists of 6 questions.
 The first 4 questions are obviously about God Himself as only God could accomplish these things.
 The fifth question asks what the name of God is.
 I’m sure you can answer this one.
 The sixth question reveals that God has a Son!
 And it asks what His name is!
 Oh, oh!
 I know, I know.
 The Messiah is the son of God and His name is Jesus!

 Elohim is applied to two divine personalities in the same verse!
 The second Elohim is called the God of the first Elohim!
-Only makes sense in terms of the Messiah being God, the son of God as other verses have shown!
+This only makes sense in terms of the Messiah being God, the son of God as other verses have shown!

-We see the same thing where the speaker (God – Elohim) will save them by the Jehovah, their Elohim.
+We see the same thing here where the speaker (God – Elohim) will save them by the Yahweh, their Elohim.
 Elohim is again spoken of as two distinct personalities.
 Another example is Gen 19:24.

 Even in the Old Testament there are three distinct personalities that are considered divine.